gravitational/gravity/docs/6.x/quickstart.md

 You are welcome to modify it to your liking.

 !!! tip "Tip"
-    In this tutorial, we are packaging a single Helm chart but it is possible to have several of them packaged into a single Application Bundle.
+    In this tutorial, we are packaging a single Helm chart but it is possible to have several of them packaged into a single cluster image.

 ### Step 3: Creating the Application Manifest